 His first article in this vasectomy travel blog is

 Vasectomy Haiti: No Reservations

-In this blog series Dr. Monteith describes his experience providing Gentle Touch Vasectomy in the developing world.
+In this blog series Dr. Monteith describes his experience providing His Choice Vasectomy in the developing world.

 Persons interested in supporting vasectomy in the developing world can do so through the NSVI website: No-Scalpel Vasectomy International.
 For $45 a donor can provide a vasectomy to a man in the developing world and this vasectomy will allow him to better provide for the children he has.